rspect2014/retro-fever-template/resources/leiningen/new/retro_fever/core/README.md

 By default two different profiles are specified in the `project.clj` file.
 One is for development and the other is for creating a production version.

+Remember to clean your compiled ClojureScript code when switching profile, this can be done with the command `lein clean`.

 ### Development